rmdtech/ASE-Summ2/README.md

 ![Activity Diagram drawio](https://github.com/user-attachments/assets/083addca-8b1e-4566-943e-538f1b8893bb)

 ### Wireframing
-From the above activity diagram, I was able to build three functionaly identical, but visually different wireframe mockups.
-The purpose of this excerise is to experiment with very high level design concepts to determine which UI design is best suited, without having to complete a full design of each potential solution.
+From the above activity diagram, I was able to build three functionally identical, but visually different wireframe mockups.
+The purpose of this exercise is to experiment with very high level design concepts to determine which UI design is best suited, without having to complete a full design of each potential solution.
 Since a key requirement of this project is a responsive design which scales to support both desktop and mobile devices, each wireframe has been built to include a desktop as well as mobile equivalent.
 In addition to this, each wireframe is separated into two parts, the input phase, and the result phase.
 This helps to make it clear how the result of the calculation will be displayed to the user for each different design.
-For the purposes of wireframing, only a happypath user flow has been designed, any validation messages or error notifications will be included at the full design stage.
+For the purposes of wireframing, only a happy path user flow has been designed, any validation messages or error notifications will be included at the full design stage.

 #### Wireframe 1
 ![wireframe 1](https://github.com/user-attachments/assets/fa81de2f-b6ba-4b63-9490-edb9c9eade34)